sudhais/E-Commerce-shopping-cart-MERN/README.md

 ### Env Variables

-Create a .env file in then root and add the following
+Create a .env file in root then add the following

 ```
 NODE_ENV = development